What does the Free and Reduced Program Offer?

 Each family must complete a Lincoln Public Schools Free/Reduced Meal application.
 Based on income a family may qualify using several factors, including household income, number of persons living in household, and whether the family is currently receiving Food Stamps (SNAP), TANF (Temporary Assistance to Needy Families), or FDPIR (Food Distribution Program on Indian Reservations).

 The fastest and most convenient way to complete an application for your family is to complete the Free/Reduced Meal Application on-line.
-The on-line application allows our office to process your application much more quickly so that your family can begin receiving the programs benefits faster.
+The on-line application allows our office to process your application quickly so that your family can begin receiving the program’s benefits faster.
 Completing the application on-line also reduces the risk of your application being lost or delayed in the mail, insures that your application is complete at the time you submit it and eliminates the need for postage.
-Applications may be submitted any time throughout the year.
+Applications may be submitted any time throughout the school year.

 Assistance with the online application is available by calling (402) 436-1746, or by visiting the Nutrition Services Department or your school office.

 To request a paper application contact the Nutrition Services Office at (402) 436-1746, visit us at 5905 O Street, Lincoln, NE 68510, pick one up at your student’s school or print a copy.
 Our office is not responsible for paper applications that are lost/delayed in the U.S. or school mail.
 Completing the on-line application is highly recommended.

 As part of Lincoln Public Schools endeavor to make information easily accessible to families we are pleased to inform you that your student’s free & reduced eligibility notification letter will be provided to you on-line.
 We believe that this will be a more effective and useful process for all our families, as well as serve as a wise use of school district resources.